Who are The Big Four of Metal Music?

 Like Metallica, Slayer was also formed in 1981, and their debut album, Show No Mercy, came out a few months after Metallica’s debut in 1983.
 They released 12 studio albums and broke up following their final tour in 2019.

-Slayer rose to prominence with high-speed riffs and lead guitar frenzies, tackling lyrical themes that many considered politically incorrect or inappropriate.
-They have been known to induce fear in new listeners with their dark, menacing sound.
-Additionally, their drummer is known for being a leader in double bass drumming.
+Slayer rose to prominence with high-speed riffs and lead guitar frenzies, tackling lyrical themes that many considered politically incorrect.
+They have induced fear in new listeners with their dark, menacing sound.
+Their drummer is known for being a leader in double bass drumming.

 Slayer’s logo has become a mainstream pop culture symbol, and the font used for their band name is often reproduced and is meant as a symbol of danger and “badassness.”